 HOME BIO VIDEOS PHOTOS PRESS VINYL JEFF DYER CONTACT

-In the fall of 1987 Jeff Dyer sought to create an all-original band enlisting the help of former Thorndier band vocalist Billy Johnson, drummer Kenny Martinez, bassist JD and guitarist Doc Lovett (best known for his work with former Roxx Gang vocalist - Kevin Steele's The Mojo Gurus).
-It was on the heels of Guns-n-Roses “Appetite for Destruction” that brought about the idea of forming an original act that would lend itself heavily in blues and groove with an attitude.
-Dyer, an established local solo artist had tapped into backyard celebrity status with his recently released “One Night Stand" music video- receiving daily airplay on Tampa Bay’s 24-hour music television channel V-32.
-With no inclination to carry the lead vocal duties, Jeff's intention for this new project was to be the lead guitarist.
+In the fall of 1987 Jeff Dyer sought to create an all-original band.
+He enlisted the help of former Thorndier band vocalist Billy Johnson, drummer Kenny Martinez, bassist JD Paris, and guitarist Doc Lovett, (later known for his work with former Roxx Gang vocalist - Kevin Steele's - The Mojo Gurus).
+It was on the heels of Guns-n-Roses, Appetite for Destruction that brought about the idea of forming an all original act that would lend itself heavily in blues and groove with an attitude.
+Dyer, an established solo artist from the Tampa Bay area, had recently earned himself local celebrity status with his music video song, “One Night Stand”, which in 1986, received heavy rotation airplay on Tampa Bay’s 24-hour music television channel V-32.
+With no inclination to carry the lead vocal duties this time around, Jeff's original intention for his new band was to be the lead guitarist.

-Several players came and went as Jeff and Tony navigated an endless sea of band dude wannabes until guitarist Dave Dennis, bass player Dan Whitman and drummer Marty Kilbel were added.
+Several players came and went as Jeff and Tony navigated an endless sea of band-dude-wannabe replacements until guitarist Dave Dennis, bass player Dan Whitman and drummer Marty Kilbel were added.
 The Dyer/Wise duo wrote 12 songs produced between 1988-1989.
-Four were professionally recorded and engineered by Allman Brothers Band engineer Bud Snyder at Telstar Studios in Sarasota Florida; becoming the debut Uncle Sally EP titled "Loud as Balls." https://music.apple.com/us/album/loud-as-balls/1396788953 .
+Four were professionally recorded and engineered by Allman Brothers Band engineer Bud Snyder at Telstar Studios in Sarasota Florida; becoming the debut Uncle Sally EP titled Loud as Balls.
 Based on the strength of these recordings, Uncle Sally was chosen by the National Yamaha Sound Check competition to be considered for a major record contract.
-Not long after the recordings were completed, Tony chose to leave the band.
-After the Yamaha opportunity failed to deliver, Wise became restless with what he felt was a lack of progress.
-He was simultaneously being courted by local rival band Tyger Tyger to be their new front man.
-Tony gave in to temptation and took the other band offer - permanently ending his tenure with Uncle Sally.
-Incoming drummer Jeff Stahl would also soon replace Marty Kilbel.
-To complete the new lineup, Jeff Dyer ultimately stepped forward as lead vocalist and lead guitarist.
-Dyer and Stahl had big shoes to fill, as Wise and Kilbel were well-respected powerhouses.
+But when the Yamaha opportunity failed to deliver, Wise became restless with what he felt was a lack of progress.
+He was also being courted simultaneously by local rival band Tyger Tyger to be their new front man.
+Tony gave in to the temptation and took the other band offer - permanently ending his tenure with Uncle Sally.
+If that wasn’t enough drama, incoming drummer Jeff Stahl would also soon replace Marty Kilbel.
+To complete the new lineup, Jeff Dyer ultimately stepped forward as new lead vocalist and lead guitarist.
+The now four-piece band once again had a new pulse.

 Loud as Balls by Uncle Sally

-Without missing a beat, the boys pushed forward with guitarist Dave Dennis bringing in a handful of song ideas that would soon become the start of Uncle Sally's second EP titled "Tending the Flock."
-Songs like “One-Size-Fits-All” and “That's Not All" helped shape the sound and new direction of Uncle Sally.
-The EP was recorded and engineered by Tom Morris at Morrisound Recording Studio in Tampa Florida and released on cassette tape in the summer of 1990.
+Without missing a beat, the boys pushed forward with guitarist Dave Dennis bringing in a handful of song ideas that would soon become the start of Uncle Sally's second release titled Tending the Flock.
+Songs like, One-Size-Fits-All, and, That's Not All, helped shape the sound and new direction of Uncle Sally.
+The sessions were recorded and engineered by Tom Morris at Morrisound Recording Studio in Tampa Florida and released on cassette tape in the summer of 1990.
 Notable accolades were given for the band's sophomore release, garnering new attention from local radio and club owners.
-This was the beginning of a new day as the band forged ahead playing live wherever there was an audience.
-Clubs like The Rockit Club and ML Chasers, among many others, were all the rage in 1990.
+This was the beginning of a new day as the group forged ahead playing live wherever there was an audience.
+Tampa area clubs like The Rockit Club, Club 19, and ML Chasers, among many others, were all the rage in 1990.
 The new and improved Uncle Sally would capitalize on every opportunity pushing their agenda forward.

-Riding on the newfound momentum, Uncle Sally returned to the studio in 1991 to work on their third independent EP loosely referred to as “The Black Album”.
-Obviously the title reference was familiar to those who followed Metallica, but this was merely a working title due to its black cassette cover.
-The so-called “Black” EP produced ground-breaking songs “Take Me Away from This Evil" and "Sail On".
+Riding on the newfound momentum, Uncle Sally returned to the studio in 1991 to work on their third independent release loosely referred to as The Black Album.
+Obviously, the title reference was familiar to those who followed Metallica, but this was merely a working title due to its black cassette cover.
+The so-called black album produced ground-breaking songs, Take Me Away from This Evil, and Sail On.
 Both becoming signature songs played often on 98ROCK and 95YNF.
-Additional tracks, “Borrowed Time” and “Times Are Rough” were recorded at Powersound Studio in Clearwater Florida with Frank LaRosa and Bill Lorentsen engineering.
-The remainder were recorded at Morrisound.
-In 2016 Dave Dennis and Jeff Stahl remixed “Times Are Rough”.
-(It can be heard in it's new glory on the "Made In America" 28 song double CD discography along with all of "Tending The Flock".
-A multitude of recording sessions were held over this time period bringing to life previously un-released “Living Dangerously” and biker cult anthem “Come On and Ride”, the latter engineered by Doug Johnston at American Music Works in Pinellas Park Florida.
+Additional tracks, Borrowed Time, and Times Are Rough, were recorded at Powersound Studio in Clearwater Florida with Frank LaRosa and Bill Lorentsen engineering.
+The remainder of the tracks were recorded at Morrisound.
+A multitude of recording sessions were held over this time period bringing to life previously unreleased songs, Living Dangerously, and biker anthem, Come on and Ride.
+The latter engineered by Doug Johnston at American Music Works in Pinellas Park Florida.

 Between 1991-1992 record label contacts were solicited, but still garnered no appreciable outcome for the band.
-Trying to keep the attention of the A&R guys in New York and LA was like being a pebble of sand in the Florida desert, woefully out of reach from those who had the power to take the band to its next level.
+Trying to keep the attention of the A&R guys in New York and LA was like being a pebble of sand in the Florida swampland, woefully out of reach from those who had the power to take the band to its next level.
 A manager was needed and the band turned to Fred Golpa, owner of the A-circuit Rockit Club.
-Fred would sign the band to a one-year management deal and would assist in landing high profile gigs and help facilitate new record label connections.
-Sadly, the outcome was not what Uncle Sally had hoped for as they were mostly put on the back burner by Golpa who was concentrating the majority of his efforts on the band Heartless that he also managed.
-This circumstance never altered the band's commitment to push forward and they began to work on a full-length album that would soon set them apart from their peers.
+The club of choice for touring rock bands in the southeast.
+Fred would sign Uncle Sally to a one-year management deal and would assist in landing high profile gigs to help facilitate new record label connections.
+Sadly, the outcome was not what the band had hoped for as they were mostly put on the back burner by Golpa who was concentrating the majority of his efforts on the club he managed.
+This circumstance never altered the band's commitment to push forward.
+They began work on a full-length CD that would soon set them apart from their peers.
 Recording began at Morrisound in the summer of 1992 with a release date set for early 1993.
-“World of Hurt” was officially released in February of that year to rave reviews.
-Local media praised “World of Hurt”( https://music.apple.com/us/album/world-of-hurt/1397191851 )
+“World of Hurt” was officially released on February 27th of that year to rave reviews.
+Local media praised “World of Hurt” for its dynamic production and songwriting quality.
+You can hear the band's evolution as the lyrical content begins to take on more serious subject matter with a bolder command.
+It was obvious to anyone paying attention that Uncle Sally was no flash in the pan.
+The release of “World of Hurt” did set the band apart from the other bands, but success on a national level still remained elusive.

 World of Hurt by Uncle Sally

-With increasing record label interest, the group developed fresh material to offer as a follow-up to “World of Hurt”.
-In the summer of 1993 the band hastily returned to Morrisound yet again to record three additional new songs - “Rain”, ”Escalator” and “Made In America”.
-Remixed in 2017 by Jeff Dyer, these songs were originally nothing more than demo’s and never officially released to the public until now on the "Made In America" Discography CD available at CDbaby.
-The new demo’s were self-financed and produced solely as follow-up material for the handful of labels expressing interest in the band.
+Despite their untenable management deal, the group continued forward by developing fresh material to offer as a follow-up to “World of Hurt”.
+In the summer of 1993, the band hastily returned to Morrisound yet again to record three additional new tracks - Rain, Escalator, and Made in America.
+These songs were produced exclusively for a handful of labels expressing interest in the band.
 One such label was Los Angeles-based Rotten Records, an indie label run by Ron Peterson.
-In 1994 the band entered an arrangement with Rotten to facilitate the distribution of Uncle Sally's previously recorded material.
-It was a fresh start, finally out from underneath the Golpa management deal.
+In 1994, the band entered into an arrangement with Rotten to facilitate the distribution of Uncle Sally's previously recorded song library.
 Adding Uncle Sally to the Rotten Records roster would make for strange bedfellows, as the majority of artists signed to Rotten were punk bands such as D.R.I. and Acid Bath.
 Rotten Records paid for the filming of Uncle Sally's "My Friend Pain" music video to promote the band nationally.
 But soon again, Uncle Sally found themselves in stagnation with the arrangement and ultimately the Rotten partnership withered on the vine before it ever went to harvest; the deal disintegrated almost as fast as it was initiated.
+It was the air of uncertainty in the ever-changing music trends that caused the deal to turn sour.

 It is important though to put the times in historical context.
 By the mid 1990’s the music scene had changed fast and furiously.
 Seattle grunge bands and urban hip-hop acts had pushed the aging rock groups to the sidelines.
 Uncle Sally could never be accused of being a pretty boy glam band like most of its rock counterparts were, yet they found themselves trapped at a time where it was not in vogue to be associated with anything 1980's, or even early 1990's.
 The music landscape had shifted.
 Rock clubs were closing by the hundreds across the country and radio stations began to alter their formats to other styles of music.
-The hair band era had collapsed like a house of cards, and despite their undeniable talents, Uncle Sally would fall victim to “guilt by association” on the bloody sword in the bar-band battlefield.
+The hair band era had collapsed like a house of cards, and despite their undeniable talents, Uncle Sally would fall victim to guilt by association, on the bloody sword in the hair-band battlefield.

-As the wave crashed, the founder of the band was finding it increasingly difficult to continue forward, signaling the end was near for Uncle Sally.
-In the fall of 1995, Jeff Dyer left the band he had helped create.
+As the music wave continued to crash, the founder of the group was finding it increasingly difficult to move forward, signaling the end was near for Uncle Sally.
+In the fall of 1995, Jeff Dyer departed from the band he had helped create.
 Time and circumstance had taken their toll and Jeff was ready for new beginnings.
-It was time for the band’s voice to find solace in a more conventional lifestyle.
 The tide had turned and it was apparent to Dyer that it was the end of the line.
 The Uncle Sally curtain had closed.
 Jeff would however go on to amass nearly 100 studio recordings post Uncle Sally and continues to write and record as a YouTube solo artist to present day.
-His diverse, extensive body of recorded material can be found at http://www.jeffdyer.com/jd/Home.html .
+His diverse, extensive body of recorded material can be found at JeffDyer.com.

 Live by Uncle Sally